 Due out: June/July 2021

 This issue of FMR will provide a forum for affected communities, practitioners, policymakers and researchers to explore challenges, share good practice, highlight innovations and offer recommendations.
-In particular, the FMR Editors are inviting policy/practice-oriented submissions, reflecting a diverse range of experience and opinions, which address topics such as the following:
+In particular, the FMR Editors are looking for practice-oriented submissions, reflecting a diverse range of experience and opinions, which address topics such as the following:

-BEFORE WRITING YOUR ARTICLE: If you are interested in contributing, please email the Editors at firstname.lastname@example.org with a few sentences about your proposed topic so that we can provide feedback and let you know if we are interested in receiving your submission.
-(You need to provide more than just one sentence or a proposed title – we need to understand the scope of what your article would cover).
-Please also ensure you indicate a) what question in the call for articles you are addressing and b) from what perspective you are writing – researcher, practitioner, affected community, government, etc.
+BEFORE WRITING YOUR ARTICLE: If you are interested in contributing, please email the Editors at email@example.com with a few sentences about your proposed topic so that we can provide feedback and let you know if we are interested in receiving your submission.
+Do not send us articles that you have not discussed with us.

-WHEN WRITING/SUBMITTING YOUR ARTICLE: Please read our guidelines for authors and ensure your article, when submitted, complies with all elements of our submission checklist: details at www.fmreview.org/writing-fmr.
+WHEN WRITING/SUBMITTING YOUR ARTICLE: Please take note of our guidelines for authors and ensure your article, when submitted, complies with our submission checklist: details at www.fmreview.org/writing-fmr.
 We do not accept articles that do not comply with our checklist.

 - We ask all authors to give appropriate consideration to the particular relevance of their responses to persons with disabilities, to LGBTIQ+ persons, to older persons, and to other groups with specific vulnerabilities, and to seek to include a gendered approach as part of their articles.
 We also ask authors to consider, where appropriate, the impact of climate change in their analysis and recommendations.